williamtyn/hangman/README.md

 <h2 id="user-stories">User stories</h2>

 ### User Story 1
-As a player i want to play a wordgame against the computer to improve my spelling of english words.
+As a player, I want to play a word game against the computer to improve my spelling of English words.

-*The player get the opportunity to improve their spelling of words in the hangman game.
-They player get hints of the word when the guess a letter and need to both use their vocabulary and spelling to guess the right word.*
+*The player gets the opportunity to improve their spelling of words in the hangman game.
+When the players guess a letter, they receive a hint of the word and must use both their vocabulary and spelling to guess the correct word.*

 ### User Story 2
-As a player i want to be able to to choose my own nickname or player name to feel more satisfied if i win the game.
+As a player, I want to be able to choose my own nickname or player name to feel more satisfied if I win the game.

-*In the beginning of the game the player must choose a nickname to be able to play the game.
-If the player wins the get the Congrats message with their nickname, if they lose they get a well played message with their name.*
+*At the beginning of the game, the player must choose a nickname to be able to play the game.
+If the player wins, they get the "Congrats" message with their nickname to boost their confidence.*

 ### User Story 3
-As a player i want to be able to play the game many times with different words to keep practice my spelling.
+As a player, I want to be able to play the game many times with different words to keep practicing my spelling.

-*In the words list you find a lot of different word which reduces the risk of the random word to be picked again and at the same time the player get many different words to train their spelling with.
-At the end of each game the player have the option to play again " Do you want to play again?
+*The word list contains a variety of words, which reduces the likelihood of the random word being chosen again while also providing the player with a variety of words to practice spelling with.
+At the end of each game, the players have the option to play again. " Do you want to play again?
 Y/N ".*

 <h2 id="bugs">Bugs</h2>